Best Gloves for Cross Country Skiing

 The Best Gloves Not Designed for Nordic Skiing

 I get it, you probably have gloves for running or biking or hiking.
 Why can’t these also work for your weekend Nordic ski Tinder date?
 They can work.
 They might get wet.
 Your hands might get a little numb.
 You might have to thaw your frozen fingies underneath a hand dryer in a gas station bathroom and muffle your screams as the blood seeps back into the formerly icy digits.
 But you can do it.
 Please avoid those little black cotton gloves.
 I take no liability for amputations.
-Here are some ideas:

 Gloves to Avoid and Notes on How Cross Country Ski Gloves Fit